humdrum-tools/vhv-documentation/humdrum/scale_degrees/melodic-contour.md

 The Humdrum Toolkit `deg` tool does not distinguish between leaps and steps (so these currently have to be encoded by hand).
-Instead the signifer `^` is used for both leaps and steps, as well as for `v`.
+Instead the signifier `^` is used for both leaps and steps, as well as for `v`.

 To explicitly indicate that the melodic contours do not distinguish